Zcounts/ShotScribe/docs/script-tab-spec.md

 - Direct writing feels better, not clunkier
 - Script-linked scenes and ranges remain connected to the rest of the app
 - Shot-linked text highlighting works and remains inspectable
+- Breakdown tags do not appear in Write or Visualize
+- Shot-linked UI does not appear in Write or Breakdown
+- Adding tags or shot links does not move text or rewrap lines
+- Scene panel click-to-jump works
+- Sidebar splitter resize works reliably
 - The result feels closer to scriptOdd in structure and calmer in use

 ---

-## 14. Immediate direction
+## 18. Immediate direction
 Right now the biggest problems are:
-- margins and pagination are still wrong
+- view isolation is broken
+- annotation layers are mutating document layout
+- scene panel behavior is broken
-- edit experience feels broken and clunky
+- resize behavior is broken
-- page and editing models are not unified enough
-- shot-linked highlighting / script range interaction is not restored properly
+- shot-linking is unstable
-- the Script tab still does not feel trustworthy enough to write in from scratch
+- the Script tab still does not feel trustworthy enough to write in or link from

 So the next work should focus on:
-- rebuilding the Script tab around a true document-first page model
-- preserving all screenplay + production data connections
-- restoring direct writing quality
+- strict view isolation
+- non-destructive overlay architecture
+- sidebar splitter and scene jump behavior
-- restoring linked-range behavior
+- stabilizing shot-link and breakdown-tag behavior
-- avoiding more inspector-heavy patching
+- avoiding more document-surface corruption